ritishpaul/ritish_blog/_posts/2020-07-21-First-Blog-Post.markdown

 ## Implementation

 So how did I create this website?
 I first set up my GitHub account and learnt about GitHub Pages.
-GitHub Pages is an easy way for users to host websites that are connect to the account's repositories.
+GitHub Pages is an easy way for users to host websites that connect to the account's repositories.
 This was perfect for me as I simply wanted to publish a website without having to buy a domain for it.
 With this out of the way, I needed to figure out a way to write the website.

 #### Jekyll